tier4/dio_ros_driver/README.md

 # dio_ros_driver
-ROS Driver for accessing DIO with Linux-based manner
+ROS Driver for accessing DIO with libgpiod

 # Overvew
 In the golf-cart project, DIO module is used for several purpose.